NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Right knee

-Coach Doug Pederson said it would be a long shot if Jones were to play against the San Francisco 49ers on Sunday, but the team would give him another day to see.
-Jones was originally hurt in Week 2, missed two games, and returned and caught a touchdown pass against Buffalo on Oct.
-8 before leaving the game after reinjuring his knee.
+Coach Doug Pederson said it would be a long shot if Jones were to play against the San Francisco 49ers on Sunday, and late Friday he was ruled out.
+Jones was hurt in Week 2, missed two games and returned and caught a touchdown pass against Buffalo on Oct.
+8 before leaving after reinjuring his knee.
 The Jaguars have compensated for his reps with Tim Jones and Jamal Agnew, but neither has Jones' field-stretching ability.
-The hope is he is able to return before December.
+The hope is that Jones can return before December. -- Michael DiRocco

 Demario "Pop" Douglas, WR, New England Patriots